Jarnomer/Hive42/README.md

 ## 📝 General

-This repository holds of of my `42 school` projects @ [Hive](https://www.hive.fi/en/) between 0️⃣9️⃣:2️⃣3️⃣ - 0️⃣3️⃣:2️⃣5️⃣.
+This repository holds all of my `42 school` projects @ [Hive](https://www.hive.fi/en/) between 0️⃣9️⃣:2️⃣3️⃣ - 0️⃣3️⃣:2️⃣5️⃣.

-Studies are mostly done in `C` and `C++` programming languages amongst others such as JavaScript and Python.
+Studies are mostly done in `C` and `C++` programming languages while others such as JavaScript and Python are also introduced.

-Main `topics` cover child prosessing, multithreating, networking, sorting algorithms and Xorg with API among others.
+Main `topics` cover child prosessing, multithreating, networking, sorting algorithms and using Xorg with MLX API.

 You can find my `error` handling unit `testers` for `pipex`, `so_long` and `cub3D` [here](https://github.com/Jarnomer/42Testers).